slaclab/kek-bpm-rfsoc-dev/README.md

 # How to run the Rogue GUI

-- Assumes the DHCP assigned IP address is 10.0.0.10
+- Assumes the DHCP assigned IP address is 10.0.0.10 and ZCU111 board type

 1) Setup the rogue environment (if on SLAC AFS network) else install rogue (recommend Anaconda method) on your local machine